RyanBabij/WorldSim/README.md

 ### License

 It's currently open source and public domain.
 Once the project becomes viable, I will probably change to a more restrictive license, but all old releases keep their old license.

+### Style guide

+I prefer the Allman style.
+Column width is 120.
+Function names should be descriptive rather than short.

+Classes are UpperCamelCase, objects are camelCase, functions are camelCase.
+Iterators/indexes start with i, arrays start with a, vectors start with v, global variables/defines are UPPERCASE, local shadow variables start with an \_underscore.

+Indentation is tabbed, best viewed at 3 spaces per tab.

+Indentation is a mess.
+I'm in the process of moving from spaced indentation to tabbed indentation, because I discovered that you can set Github's tab width with .editorconfig.